MichaelACCAI8/Appsync-dynamo-backend-1/README.md

 table_name="table1" # Enter your table name
 appsync_name="api1" # Enter your appsync name
 table_arn="" # Enter your table name

--- Fill the table name and the appsync name
+-- Fill the table name and the appsync name with the same name that was registered in the previous branch

+-- Enter the aws console copy and paste the arn of the table that was created and paste it in the table arn field

 ## Init Terraform